 Our actual financial results might vary from those anticipated by us or by securities analysts and investors, and these variations could be material.
-From time to time we publicly provide earnings or other forms of guidance, which reflect our projections about future dayrates, utilization, operating costs and capital structure, among other factors.
-These numerous assumptions may be impacted by factors that are beyond our control and might not turn out to be correct.
-Although we believe that the assumptions underlying our projections are reasonable, when such projections are made, actual results could be materially different.
+From time to time we publicly provide various forms of guidance, which reflect our projections about future market expectations and operating performance.
+The numerous assumptions underlying such guidance may be impacted by factors that are beyond our control and might not turn out to be correct.
+Although we believe that the assumptions underlying our projections are reasonable, when such projections are made, actual results could be materially different, particularly with respect to our MPSVs.